 Are the robots coming for your job?
 Yes and no.

-If you’re a leader, you have an added role as you navigate your team and organisation through this fast-changing world: to help your people adapt, integrate, and embrace the changes that AI will bring.
+If you’re a leader, you have an added role as you navigate your team and organisation through this fast-changing world: to help your people adapt, integrate, and embrace the changes AI will bring.

 This role requires empathy, care, sensitivity, and yes – more than a smattering of wisdom.